cloud-ark/caastle/README.rst

 CloudARK
 =================

-Environment as Code for Cloud Native Containerized Applications.
+Environment-as-Code for Cloud Native Containerized Applications.

 An environment for a cloud native containerized application consists of